 But one need not visually or auditorially observe these spirits nor even initially believe in their literal existence for this methodology to be effective.
 What one begins by taking on faith may gradually take on a greater degree of substantive reality, and the existence of these spirits (a reality in virtually every culture apart from that of us Westerners), represents a powerful metaphor for Nature’s intelligence.
 One can empirically observe the results of gradually following the advice of the nature spirits, as well as the changes in oneself, as one becomes more sensitive, observant, and intuitive.

-This methodology is perfectly suited to the work that must be done at San Juan.11 As I’ve mentioned, there will be very different rules for this place—it won’t look like a vineyard, but rather like a garden.
+This methodology is perfectly suited to the work that must be done at San Juan. ((I’ve also been privileged to spend some time with several indigenous people in the area.
+For them, our world is utterly alive with spirits that walk along side us. )) As I’ve mentioned, there will be very different rules for this place—it won’t look like a vineyard, but rather like a garden.
 And yet, of all of the possible plants that can be planted, one must still choose.
 If you are going to hybridize vinifera vines, there are truly no extant guidelines; you only have your intuition as to what might make the most useful cross in your unique location.
 The whole notion of a mixed or promiscuous plantation is to find the most appropriate biotic balance for ongoing sustainability, and this is not something that a mortal human being, or at least this particular one, is likely to just accidentally hit upon.

 Whatever we end up planting at Popelouchum, it will be an opportunity for me to become more present, more deliberate, and to push myself into strange and unfamiliar areas.
 Will I end up hearing voices only audible to myself?
 In some sense, I truly hope so.
 The greatest impediment to my growth as a winemaker has been the internalization of the voices of those I’ve wished to please.
 It’s time to listen to another set of voices.